kevintruong/til/RPC,-Part-1:-Introduction-to-Remote-Procedure-Calls.md

 To marshall a struct, decide which fields need to be serialized.
 It may not be necessary to send all data items (for example, some items may be irrelevant to the specific RPC or can be re-computed by the server from the other data items present).

+To marshall a linked list it is unnecessary to send the link pointers- just stream the values.
+As part of unmarshalling the server can recreate a linked list structure from the byte sequence.

+By starting at the head node/vertex, a simple tree can be recursively visited to create a serialized version of the data.
+A cyclic graph will usually require additional memory to ensure that each edge and vertex is processed exactly once.

 ## What is an IDL (Interface Design Language)?

 Writing stub code by hand is painful, tedious, error prone, difficult to maintain and difficult to reverse engineer the wire protocol from the implemented code.
 A better approach is specify the data objects, messages and services and automatically generate the client and server code.